beMimg/frontend_x_clone_2/README.md

 ## Frontend Overview

-- X Clone uses React for the front end, with Tailwind CSS for styling.
+- X Clone uses React with TypeScript for the front end, with Tailwind CSS for styling.

 ## Backend Overview